wzod/docs/source/distro/get.md

 Please note that if you wish to use the shared folders feature of VMware, you will need to install proprietary VMware Tools with several adjustments to compensate for a compatibility issue between VMware Tools and the Ubuntu-supplied Linux kernel.
 These steps are described in an [article devoted to this topic](http://askubuntu.com/questions/586221/vmhgfs-module-not-compilable-for-vmware-tools-9-9-0-fusion7-1-after-ubuntu-lin).
 A more practical option for transferring files in and out of REMnux might be to use SFTP through the installed SSH server (`sshd start`) instead of using shared folders.

-If using VirtualBox, consider installing Guest Additions software by following the [instructions provided by VirtualBox](https://www.virtualbox.org/manual/ch04.html).
+If using VirtualBox, consider installing Guest Additions software.
+To accomplish this, first shut down the REMnux virtual machine, then use the VirtalBox menu Devices > Insert guest additions CD image, then start up the VM.
+Mount the virtual CD containing Guest Additions software like this and reboot:

+    sudo mount /dev/sr0 /mnt/cdrom
+    sudo /mnt/cdrom/VBoxLinuxAdditions.*

 ## Updating Your REMnux System